jmlew/nx-react-nestjs-base/README.md

 The codebase includes an HTTP Playground to test endpoint responses inside 'http-playground'.
 This uses the humao.rest-client vscode extension listed in .vscode/extensions.json with dependant global API variables defined in .vscode/settings.json 'rest-client.environmentVariables'.

+### NestJS Mock API app

+The 'mock-api' app contains a NestJS application which replicates the APIs requested to ensure development can continue in parallel to that of the Backend.
+This mock API can be enabled as the source of all HTTP requests within the web-app when serving in dev mode and when the environments property `useMockInDev` is set to `true` (located in `src/environments/environment.ts`).

+#### Serving the mock API

+The app serves on the port defined in a variable in the .env file (`process.env.NX_MOCK_API_PORT`) and this matches the port number defined in the web-app's proxy file (`proxy.conf.json`), which is used to ensure all API calls within the app are redirected to the mock API.

 ## Adding capabilities to your workspace

 Nx supports many plugins which add capabilities for developing different types of applications and different tools.